irregularchat/Counter_Malign_Information_Training/README.md

 If you have not been to the SWCS Course Faculty Course yet, study the following content:
 - [Gagne's Nine Events of Instruction](https://youtu.be/-31fCUQ2htU)
 ### Academic Hour
-50 minutes is an “hour” to allow students to take a 10-minute break or two 5-minute breaks.
+50 minutes is an "hour" to allow students to take a 10-minute break or two 5-minute breaks.
 ### Templates
 Templates can be notes or entire folders.
 Duplicate templates as needed.
 ### Comments